mymindishazel/Ravys-unified-discord-ruleset/README.md

 ## 0. Preamble

 ### 0.1.
 An introduction
 Following this short author's note is a long and detailed ruleset.
 It certainly is opinionated and represents the author's view on how a community should function and be moderated.
 In no way is it perfect, complete, objectively good, or anything close to that.
-But it is the best I can currently do, and it'd bring me great joy if it contributes to better discussion culture, or saves moderators of communities a lot of work.
-One of the intents behind this is to replace the endless "use common sense" rule.
-Common sense differs between cultures and ages.
-This gives general guidelines that should all be considered common sense or etiquette, at least in my realm.
+Yet, it'd bring me great joy if it contributes to better discussion culture, or saves moderators of communities some work.
+One of the intents behind this is to replace the "use common sense" rule.
+There is no clear definition of common sense.
+This gives concise and general guidelines that could all be considered common sense or etiquette.
-The contents of this are derived from rulesets I've written in the past, from rulesets others have written in the past, from what I had in my hand while writing it, or what was on my mind before writing it.

 ### 0.2.
 License
 This piece of work is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) by [Ravy](https://ravy.pink) (contact@ravy.pink).